ScottyThePilot/sct_wmod/README.md

     class rhs_m27iar {
       // The weapon classes contained within this group and the
-      // components that should be considered as attached. class rhs_weap_m27iar {
+      // components that should be considered as attached.
+      // The mod will automatically calculate all applicable detach/attach actions. class rhs_weap_m27iar {
         components[] = {};
       };